Juliet-Simpson/Find-A-Bible-Quote/README.md

 ### Concept

-* The idea for the site was coceived by me
+* The idea for the site was conceived by me

 ### Code